 This is definitely a bucket and spade beach, but you're guaranteed not to have to squeeze onto the beach with everyone else.
 Plenty of room for everyone.

-The Household Cavalry annually bring their horses here in the summer months to exercise on the beach, it’s a wonderful site if you manage to time it right, usually at the beginning of July.
+They come here annually, bringing their horses to exercise them on the beach.
+It is a wonderful sight if you manage to time it right, usually at the beginning of July.

 If you don’t want to sunbathe on the miles of golden sand but you’re wanting a “good” walk, then it’s still a fantastic place to come because you can stride out amongst the sand dunes or the pine forests which have well-worn paths, all of which are part of the Holkham National Nature Reserve and form part of the Norfolk Coast Path.
 Holkham beach is usually walked on day 2 if you're walking the Norfolk Coast Path only.